standardhealth/spec_json2html/README.md

 To get a feel for the navigation, start from the file `namespace.hbs` in `spec_json2html/pages/` and open up partials as they are referenced hierarchically.

 ### Dynamic Generation
 When dynamically generating our pages, the same logic is used as is refernced above.
-Since this generation is clientside, assets are loaded to the client through the following work-arounds:
+Since this generation is clientside, assets are loaded to the client through the following workarounds:

 - Handlebars is bundled as a library using browserify, which means we can access the Handlebars object as we normally would in out JavaScript code.
 - Any handlebars templates that are used in generation are stored in the assets folder.